 Zoho is a tech juggernaut offering almost any application ever made.
-Zoho Creator, they online counterpart of Microsoft access, has a slick and easy to use interface.
-One of the few drawbacks reported from Zoho products, in general, is their lack of support.
+Zoho Creator, the online counterpart of Microsoft access, has a slick and easy to use interface.
+However, one of the few drawbacks reported from Zoho products, in general, is their lack of support.

-Knack is one of the few providers that specialize in database apps; while the other players also offer an entire range of business applications.
+Knack is one of the few providers specializing in database apps, while the other players also offer an entire range of business applications.
 Besides the fundamental features every database app builder offers, Knack lets you integrate with payment gateways, maps, and reports.

-Caspio is one of the most mature options in this list; besides awesome documentation and experience with A-class customers, their platform is highly visual.
-We could argue that is ideal for non-technical users, but, for sure, it’s a very powerful and flexible tool for IT teams.
+Caspio is one of the most mature options on this list; besides awesome documentation and experience with A-class customers, their platform is highly visual.
+Of course, we could argue that it is ideal for non-technical users, but, for sure, it’s a very powerful and flexible tool for IT teams.

 Google Forms allows people to very easily build forms to gather all sorts of information online.
 However, it depends on Google Sheets as the place where the data is saved and manipulated.
-Since Google Sheets are spreadsheets, there are severe limitations in terms of the application-like behavior you can achieve and the workflows that can be automated.
+Since Google Sheets are spreadsheets, there are severe limitations regarding the application-like behavior you can achieve and the workflows that can be automated.